baumgach/tue-slurm-helloworld/README.md

 ### (Optional) Use Pipenv to manage python environment

-As an alternative to the workflow described above, check out [this tutorial](https://github.com/lmkoch/tue-slurm-helloworld/blob/master/pipenv_singularity_tutorial.md) to work with pipenv virtual environments.
+As an alternative to the workflow described above, check out [these additional instructions](https://github.com/lmkoch/tue-slurm-helloworld/blob/master/pipenv_singularity_tutorial.md) on how to work with pipenv virtual environments.

 ## Running the code on Slurm